tkrojer/PanDDA_PDB_Tools/README.md

-# eventMMCIF2mtz
+# PanDDA_PDB_Tools
-A simple python script which enables extraction of PanDDA event maps from MMCIF files downloaded from the Protein Ddata Bank (PDB).
+A collections of simple python scripts which help to convert different MMCIF files from PanDDA PDB group depositions into easy to work with MTZ files.

-## Usage
+### Installation
 Download eventMMCIF2mtz.py from github; then make it executable:
 ```
 chmod +x eventMMCIF2mtz.py